Legacy Ballet Faculty

 Kily is a Junior at Oregon State University majoring in Kinesiology with an athletic training option and minoring in Spanish.
 Growing up, Kily participated in competitive gymnastics at Umpqua Valley Gymnastics for 8 years and currently is the Level 3 head coach at Peak Elite .

-Rebekah HillContemporary, Hip Hop and Dance Competition Instructor
+Rebekah HillContemporary, Hip Hop and Competition Dance Instructor and Office Staff

 Rebekah has danced since she was able to walk, and tumbled even earlier than that.
 While she has many years of dance training, in Ballet, Jazz, Hip Hop and Contemporary, gymnastics is her first true love.
 After spending 11 years as a gymnast herself, even competing on a regional level, Bekah has focused the last two years on coaching gymnastics at Oregon State Gymnastics Academy while attending Western Oregon State University as a Psychology Major and Dance Minor, and spending time helping us develop our tumbling program.
 Bekah will be transferring to Oregon State University in the Fall of 2018.
-When not in the gym coaching gymnasts how to tumble on the floor, swing on the bars, balance on beams or throw themselves across the vault.
+When not in the gym coaching gymnasts how to tumble on the floor, swing on the bars, balance on beams or throw themselves across the vault, Bekah can be seen at the studio helping build her family’s Legacy.
 Bekah is excited to spend more time in the studio teaching dance, and allow herself time to be creative with choreography again.

 Mary SalasTumbling Instructor